Sonny Tufts: Assaults

 Tufts' career decline was compounded by his alcoholism and his off-screen antics.
 In March 1954, a stripper named Barbara Gray Atkins sued Tufts for $25,000 in damages after she claimed he bit her left thigh while his two friends and he were visiting her home.
 Atkins later dropped the lawsuit against Tufts.

 In April 1954, a 19-year-old dancer named Margarie Von accused Tufts of biting her on the right thigh while she was relaxing aboard a yacht docked off the coast of Balboa Peninsula, Newport Beach.
 Von sued Tufts for $26,000, claiming the bite left a three-inch scar.
 Von later settled for $600.
 In August 1955, a third complaint was lodged against Tufts when Adrienne Fromann claimed the actor beat and bruised her at a restaurant.
 She demanded $20,000 in damages.

 "He drinks too much and lives too lavishly", said his ex-wife Barbara.

 Tufts' career briefly rebounded when he was cast in a small role in the comedy The Seven Year Itch (1955), starring Tom Ewell and Marilyn Monroe.
 In 1956, Tufts had a supporting role in drama Come Next Spring for Republic Pictures.
 He was in "A Tale of Two Citizens" for Damon Runyon Theatre (1956).
 After filming The Parson and the Outlaw in 1957, and being arrested for public drunkenness again, Tufts retreated to a ranch in Texas.

 Later career

 In 1962, he returned to Hollywood to produce and star in a film All the Way about paratroopers.
 It was not made.

 Tufts returned to acting in 1963 with a guest appearance on The Virginian playing the father of Trampas (Doug McClure) and in a Bob Hope TV special Have Girls Will Travel (1964).
-He was in Town Tamer (1965) and "The Ordeal of Bud Windom" on The Loner (1965) with Lloyd and Jeff Bridges.
+He was in Town Tamer (1965) and "The Ordeal of Bud Windom" on The Loner (1965) with Lloyd Bridges and his son Jeff.
 His final onscreen roles were Cottonpickin' Chickenpickers (1967) and the 1968 television movie Land's End.
 He appeared several times as himself in Rowan & Martin's Laugh-In in 1968.